ProjectOpenSea/SIPs/SIPS/sip-7.md

 If a signer is trying to be added that is the zero address, it MUST revert with `error SignerCannotBeZeroAddress()`.

-Because the contract owner of the zone is in ultimate control of the zone and approving orders, it is RECOMMENDED to use a multi-signature wallet with a minimum number of confirmations for increased security.
+It is RECOMMENDED that methods for adding or removing signers or updating API information only allow an authorized owner such as a multi-signature wallet with a minimum number of confirmations for increased security.

 ### Zone Interface